David Butler (psephologist): Honours

 Butler was an Emeritus Fellow of Nuffield College, Oxford.
 He was elected a Fellow of the British Academy (FBA) in 1994.
 He was appointed Commander of the Order of the British Empire (CBE) in the 1991 Queen's Birthday Honours List and knighted in the 2011 New Years Honours List for services to political science.
 Butler was awarded an honorary doctorate from the University of Essex in 1993.

 Personal life

 Butler was married to Professor Marilyn Butler (died March 2014), a former rector of Exeter College, Oxford, the first woman to head a previously all-male college.
 They had three sons.
 Butler lived in Oxford.
 The Conservative politician Rab Butler was his cousin.

-Butler died of renal failure on 8 November 2022, at the age of 98.
+Butler died in Oxfordshire, of renal failure, on 8 November 2022, at the age of 98.